notturingtested/notabee-kubernetes/README.md

 Time Estimate: 1 hour

 1. You'll notice that, for each note, there's an empty "Created At" field.
 Luckily, we already store that information in the `created_at` column of the database.
-Fetch that information from the DB through GraphQL and surface that in the UI.
+Fetch that information through the Rails GraphQL server and surface that in the UI.
 Bonus points if you make the Timestamp human-friendly
 <details>
   <summary>Hint</summary>
-  On the frontend, you should add the created_at field to the query in <code>frontend/src/components/NotesDashboard.vue</code> , now just to figure out where it should go on the backend...
+  On the frontend, you should add the created_at field to the query in <code>frontend/src/components/NotesDashboard.vue</code> , now just to figure out where it should be defined on the backend...
 </details>

 2. Shawn Hornet really prefers to see his *oldest* notes first and his *newest* notes last.
 Can you display the notes according to Shawn's preferences?